 Our Schools of Medicine

-UC Schools of Medicine offer opportunities to meet the challenges of our state’s most vulnerable communities.
-Our UC PRIME (Programs in Medical Education) programs supplement standard medical student training.
-They offer additional curriculum to prepare you to serve people who have not had regular access to quality medical care.
+UC schools of medicine offer opportunities to meet the challenges of our state’s most vulnerable communities.
+Our UC PRIME (Programs in Medical Education) programs supplement standard medical student training and are open to all applicants.
+The programs offer additional curriculum to prepare you to serve people who have not had regular access to quality medical care.

 UC Davis School of Medicine